EYE EXAM BEGA

 Eye drops are sometimes used in standard eye examinations to dilate the pupil as well as used in treatments for vision problems.
 We are also optical prescription spectacle makers so please bring all your spectacles, sunglasses and any eye drops currently being used to your appointment, medication lists and family history details if relevant.

-Suffice to say just as not all lenses are the same, nor are eye examinations in respect of scope and time taken and rebates, nor eg digital retinal imaging and scans.
-Your eye exam has to best fit your life and health care
+Suffice to say, just as not all lenses are the same, nor are eye examinations regarding scope and time involved and rebates, nor, e.g. digital retinal imaging and scans.
+Every eye is different and even change over time, e.g. its colour vision to fit your life and health care best.

-The evolution of new technologies enables the most complete examination
+The evolution of new technologies enables the complete examination.

 Your eye care needs to be tailored and not directed to a 30 minute or any other timeline.
 Australian population studies have shown high levels of patient acceptance for pupil dilation and have confirmed the safety of pupil dilation with higher pathology detection being possible.
-Should the driving standard not be assured from the temporary pupil dilation sometimes another time can be scheduled where a driver can accompany.
+Should the driving standard not be assured from the temporary pupil dilation, sometimes another time can be scheduled to accompany a driver.